synvinkel/mtf-sat-doc/README.md

 ## Options

-The following options can be appended to the timeseries endpoint to narrow down search.
+The following options can be appended  `/timeseries` to narrow down search.

 Doing this a great way to make your request process faster, since only the data you are interested in needs processing.